 Skip to main content

-Kit provides Laravel-inspired traits for working with database models, making common CRUD operations simple and intuitive.
+Kit provides a Laravel/Eloquent-inspired fluent API for working with database models, making common CRUD operations simple and intuitive.

 Entity Structure